AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 - We pick the basis functions $$f_1, \ldots, f_p$$ based on how we think the real function $$f$$ behaves.
 - We solve for the parameters of our model—$$\theta_1, \ldots, \theta_p$$—using the least squares method.

-{% include linkedHeading.html heading="General Strategy for Solving Least Squares Problems" level=2 %}
+## General Strategy for Solving Least Squares Problems

 Here's a simple five-step strategy you can use to solve least squares problems: